 Governmental funds account for essentially the same functions reported as governmental activities in the government-wide financial statements.
-However, unlike the government-wide financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
+However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information is useful in evaluating the District's near-term financing requirements.
 The governmental funds' focus is narrower than that of the government-wide financial statements.
 To understand the long-term impact of the District's near-term financing decisions, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
-The reconciliations of the governmental funds balance sheet and the governmental funds statement of revenues, expenditures, and changes in fund balances to the government-wide financial statements facilitate the comparison between governmental funds and governmental activities.